MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 Legend

 1. **Top results**: Show records that best matches the search queary.
-2. **Other tabs**: Shows results that are filtered by page (entity) type.
-When you select a tab then you can use the **Filters** option to filter your serach results for the page (entity) type.
+2. **Record type**: To narrow your search results to a specific page (entity), select the page (entity) tab.
 3. **Name**: Shows the name of the record.
 4. **Created on**: Shows when the record was created.
 5. **Show more**: Select to show more results.
 6. **Filters**: Refine the search results by using filters.
 Filters let you drill into and explore the results of your current search without having to repeatedly refine your search terms.
+Immediately after you perform a search you can filter by record type, owner, created on, and modified on.
 7. **Clear all**: Select to clear all the filters.
 8. **Owner**: Select your user name to find records that you are the owner of.
 9. **Clear**: Only clears the **Owner** filter.
 Note, you only see this filter when the **Owner** filter is selected.